It's 'Small Business day' today, June 27, so here are 20 impressive Irish family businesses that are worth your attention.

 The duo live just outside Limavady, Northern Ireland, and it’s here where they create their best-selling single estate non-blended, golden rapeseed oil.

-The Village Butcher Ranelagh
+The Village Butcher Ranelagh, Dublin

 Owners Sarah (front) Michael (back) with staff members Paul and Helena

 Sarah Kelly and her husband Michael Madden are the proud owners of The Village Butchers Ranelagh.
 The couple set their business up in 2012, after coming to the realisation that the area had been lacking a butcher for some time.
-Their daughter Jessica worked with them for the last six years but has now gone travelling for the year (and the team looks forward to the new ideas that she will bring back from her adventures).
+Their daughter Jessica worked with them for the last seven years but has now gone travelling for the year (and the team looks forward to the new ideas that she will bring back from her adventures).

 As far as teamwork goes, “We recognise each other’s strengths and weaknesses, always supporting each other and always believing that honesty is key.”